kankaniakshat185/prscope-pr-review-intelligence/README.md

 ### Automated Security & Architecture Auditing
 Detects common exploitation vectors and architectural abstraction leaks.
 It systematically flags structural code violations against established design patterns (e.g., SOLID, DRY) and highlights potential zero-day entry points introduced in the diff.

+### Dynamic Architecture Verification (.prscope.yml)
+Supports highly customized, repository-specific architectural rules.
+The engine dynamically fetches and parses `.prscope.yml` definitions from the target repository root, allowing engineering teams to enforce strict, bespoke module boundaries and import restrictions on a per-project basis.

-### Causal Dependency Mapping
+### Causal Dependency Mapping & Visualization
 Constructs an abstract syntax tree representation of the modifications to map upstream service dependencies and downstream module impacts.
-Identifies exactly which components of the codebase are at risk of cascading failure due to the proposed changes.
+Identifies exactly which components of the codebase are at risk of cascading failure and renders a dynamic, visual dependency graph directly within the Chrome Extension UI.

 ### Stateful Review Generation
 Cross-references the pull request diff against provided Jira/Linear ticket context to ensure strict adherence to business requirements.
 Generates highly contextual, actionable inline comments that can be directly submitted to the GitHub timeline via the extension UI.

 ### Bring Your Own Key (BYOK) Architecture
 Engineered with a primary focus on data sovereignty.
 Users can bypass the public API quota pool by locally persisting their own Gemini API keys via secure browser storage, enabling unlimited, unrestricted model inference.

+### Asynchronous Webhook Integration
+Engineered for scale, the FastAPI backend features native GitHub Webhook ingestion.
+The platform autonomously listens for `pull_request` lifecycle events (opened, synchronized, reopened) to trigger background analysis, paving the way for CI/CD integration and decoupled task queue processing.

+### Resilient Inference & Rate Limit Handling
+The LLM service layer implements robust exception boundaries to handle upstream API quotas gracefully.
+If global rate limits (HTTP 429) are exceeded, the platform automatically degrades into a deterministic heuristic mode, ensuring risk scores and dependency graphs are reliably delivered even during inference outages.

 ## System Architecture